 It is important to relieve the pain of sore throat so that people can eat and drink.
 Ibuprofen or acetaminophen helps relieve pain and fever.
 People in severe pain may require the short-term use of opioids (such as oxycodone or hydrocodone).
 Warm saltwater gargles and throat lozenges or throat sprays (such as those containing benzocaine, lidocaine, or dyclonine) may temporarily help relieve pain, but they should be taken only in the prescribed amount, not any more than prescribed.
 Before their appetite returns, providing soup is a good way to keep children well hydrated and nourished when swallowing is painful.

 Most sore throats are caused by viral tonsillopharyngitis and resolve without treatment.

 Occasionally, sore throats are caused by certain bacteria (particularly streptococci) and result in strep throat.

 It is difficult for doctors to distinguish viral from bacterial causes of tonsillopharyngitis without testing.

-Abscess and epiglottitis are rare but serious causes.
+Abscess and epiglottitis are rare but serious causes of sore throat.